 Column: Travel with Katie Butler of Total Travel: Half-way through the school holiday with a few bumps along the way

+Travel with Katie Butler, Total Travel: Halfway through the school holiday with a few bumps along the way

 This month has already delivered a few unexpected challenges across the travel industry.
 Fortunately, for the majority of our customers, we have managed to dodge the worst of it so far.
 But it serves as a reminder that behind every holiday photo and poolside cocktail, there is a huge network keeping everything running – and sometimes, things wobble.